Balhae controversies: Origin

-Some scholars such as Bak Jiwon (1737–1805) denied the fact that the Han dynasty's territories extended south of the Yalu River, and criticized Gim Busik (1075–1151), the author of the Samguk Sagi, for excluding Balhae (Bohai in Chinese) in Manchuria from the history of Korea, arguing that the people of Balhae were "descendants" of Goguryeo.
+Some scholars, such as Pak Chiwŏn (1737–1805), denied the fact that the Han dynasty's territories extended south of the Yalu River, and criticized Kim Pusik (1075–1151), the author of the Samguk sagi, for excluding Balhae (Bohai in Chinese) in Manchuria from the history of Korea, arguing that the people of Balhae were "descendants" of Goguryeo.
 Yi Gyu-gyeong (b.
 1788) argued that the exclusion of Balhae from Korean history was "a grave error" since "it occupied a vast area".
 In Joseon's later years, increasing numbers of Korean historians included Balhae in Korean history, despite acknowledging that the state's founders were the Mohe people and not considered to be "us."
 In the 18th century, there was a divide in opinions.
 Seongho Yi Ik (1681–1763) and An Jeongbok refused to consider Balhae part of Korean history while Sin Gyeongjun and Yu Deuk-gong (1749–1807) fully incorporated it.
 In Yu's Balhaego, an investigation of Balhae, he argued that Balhae should be included as part of Korean history and that doing so would justify territorial claims on Manchuria.
 A century later, Han Chiyun and Han Jinseo included Balhae as equal in Korean history to such uncontroversially Korean dynasties like Silla.

-Korean historian Sin Chaeho (1880–1936) criticized the Samguk Sagi for excluding Balhae and Buyeo (Chinese: Fuyu, another state in Manchuria) from Korean history.
+Korean historian Sin Chaeho (1880–1936) criticized the Samguk sagi for excluding Balhae and Buyeo (Chinese: Fuyu, another state in Manchuria) from Korean history.
 Writing about Jiandao in the early 20th century, he bemoaned that for centuries, Korean people in their "hearts and eyes considered only the land south of the Yalu River as their home."
 He interpreted Balhae's defeat by the Khitan-led Liao dynasty (916–1125) as having caused "half of our ancestor Dangun's ancient lands... loss for over nine hundred years".
-Sin also criticized Gim Busik for excluding Balhae from his historical work and claiming that Silla had achieved the unification of Korea.
+Sin also criticized Kim Pusik for excluding Balhae from his historical work and claiming that Silla had achieved the unification of Korea.
 Inspired by ideas of Social Darwinism, Sin wrote: